jirkapok/GasPlanner/doc/calculators.md

 ## Weight

 The weight calculator helps to estimate required additional lead the diver needs to use to compensate weight lost during the dive as gas from provided tank is consumed.
 This does not count with protection suit weight compensation using additional lead.
 E.g. if you consume 150 b (2175 psi) from 15 L (125 cuft) tank, you will need to add 2.8 kg (6.1 lb) of lead to be neutrally buoyant.
 This calculator is based on assumption that 1 liter of dry air at 15 °C weights 1,225 kg.

+## Gas properties

+This calculator uses simple depth converter where 1 ATM equals 1 bar to simplify the results understanding.
+This calculator helps to understand gas properties under higher pressure at depth.
+The key understandings are:

+* Don't breath gas with higher density than 5.7 g/l. see also <https://gue.com/blog/density-discords-understanding-and-applying-gas-density-research/> and <https://www.thoughtco.com/how-to-calculate-density-of-a-gas-607847>
+* Stay within limit of maximum narcotic depth (`MND`), maximum depth (`MOD`) and minimum depth.
+* Equivalent narcotic depth (`END`) is affected by both nitrox and oxygen depending on your understanding if oxygen is narcotic or not.
+* Maximum partial pressure limits maximum depth by oxygen content.

+The results shown in the table respect all options defined in this form.
+More details about all of the are described in Nitrox calculator chapter or in [dive results](./results.md).